Niantic, Inc.: Pikmin Bloom

+On October 26, 2021, Nintendo and Niantic announced the launch of a brand new smartphone app for the franchise Pikmin called Pikmin Bloom.
+The project is an AR-based adventure in the real world that aims to make walking fun with the little creatures named Pikmin.
+This app is the first developed by Niantic's Tokyo division, established in 2018.
+The app was released worldwide on November 2, 2021, following a series of soft launches the previous week.

+Other projects

+On April 14, 2022, Niantic announced the launch of Peridot, set to be launched later in 2022.
+Peridot open beta was initially released in Norway on July 28, 2022.
+The app was released worldwide on May 9, 2023.

+On April 17, 2023, Niantic announced it was developing a game with Capcom based on the Monster Hunter franchise titled Monster Hunter Now.
+The game was released in September 2023.

+Former projects

+In 2012, Niantic launched its first product, Field Trip, a location-based mobile app that acted as "your guide to the cool, hidden, and unique things in the world around you."
+In July 2019, Niantic announced it would shut down the app later that year, with the app removed from app stores.

 Harry Potter: Wizards Unite

 In November 2017, it was announced that Niantic had been developing Harry Potter: Wizards Unite in partnership with Warner Bros.
 Interactive Entertainment and WB Games San Francisco, under the Portkey Games banner.
 The mobile AR game, inspired by J.K.
 Rowling's Wizarding World and Harry Potter, is said to allow players to "explore real-world neighborhoods and cities to discover mysterious artifacts, learn to cast spells, and encounter legendary beasts and iconic characters along the way".
 The game was released in New Zealand as an open beta on April 16, 2019.
 Beta testing in Australia began on May 1, 2019.
 The game was released worldwide on June 22, 2019.
-The game shut down on January 31, 2022.
+Niantic announced in November 2021 that the game would shut down on January 31, 2022.

-Catan: World Explorers
+Other projects

+On June 28, 2022, Niantic announced NBA All-World, a partnership with the National Basketball Association (NBA) and National Basketball Players Association (NBPA).
+The game was released worldwide on January 24, 2023.
+On June 29, 2023, Niantic announced that the game will be sunsetting as part of the company's layoff of 230 employees from their Los Angeles office.